“Two souls dwell, alas, in my breast’ (Faust I)

 The important Christian theologian of the High Middle Ages, the Dominican cleric Meister Eckhart, writes:

-‘Now the soul has two countenances: the upper one looks at God at all times, and the lower one looks down and directs the senses.’
+‘Now the soul has two countenances: the upper one looks at God at all times, and the lower one looks downwards and directs the senses.’
 (Sermon 49)

 The vernacular:

-It speaks crudely but aptly of the ‘inner bastard’ as the counterpart to the ‘conscience’ with its typical admonitions, the pangs of conscience.
+It speaks crudely but aptly of the ‘inner bastard’ as the counterpart to the ‘conscience’ with its typical reminders, the pangs of conscience.

 Jewish wisdom: